 Hate to break it to you, but headaches are really common during pregnancy, especially in the first trimester—chalk it up to surging hormones, drops in blood sugar, increased blood volume and circulation, stress, lack of sleep, dehydration and even caffeine withdrawal (ugh).
 Thankfully, there are ways to find relief, and trying to cure your headache without medication can be a great first step.
 Reach on for tips on how to get rid of a headache naturally.
 (They're also great techniques to try after pregnancy!)

-[ ] Go to a room away from noise and dim the lights.
+• Find someplace quiet.
+Go to a room away from noise and dim the lights.

-[ ] Try placing a cool compress on your forehead or over your eyes.
+• Cool down.
+Try placing a cool compress on your forehead or over your eyes.

-[ ] Eat small, frequent meals to make sure your blood sugar levels don’t drop.
+• Keep your sugar levels up.
+Eat small, frequent meals to make sure your blood sugar levels don’t drop.

-[ ] Consider enrolling in prenatal yoga or stress management classes, if your headaches are caused by tension.
+• Relieve stress.
+Consider enrolling in prenatal yoga or stress management classes, if your headaches are caused by tension.

-Most importantly, talk with your provider if you are experiencing frequent headaches, or the pain is not relieved by Tylenol and/or simple relief measures.
+If you do want to take medication, Tylenol is usually safe.
+Check with your doctor before taking anything else, even something prescribed to you before pregnancy.
+Most importantly, talk with your doctor if you're experiencing frequent headaches, or if Tylenol or simple relief measures aren't working.
 Headaches, particularly when combined with high blood pressure, can be a sign of a serious medical condition.